What is Magento?

 - The paid version of Magento, which goes by Commerce, is targeted at larger e-commerce companies generally doing more than a million dollars a year online.

-So, if you're looking to start your e-commerce store or wanting to switch from your current platform, check Magento out.
+So, if you're looking to start your e-commerce store or wanting to switch from your current platform, check out Magento.
 If you found this information helpful, or need some assistance with Magento, get in touch and leave us your feedback and comments.
 We'd love to hear from you!

 IWD Agency offers online business solutions that help maximize the retailer’s consumer base with a professional website, online branding, marketing, and optimizing the overall customer retail experience.
 Discover the true value of your brand with professional solutions offered by experts in the online retail industry.
 IWD Agency YouTube channel is focused on providing quality content information, news, tips, tricks and much more.